 After a summer fueled by protests and calls for social change, diversity, equity, and inclusion-related job openings rose by 55% - a signal that employers internalized these issues and are motivated to make lasting change.

-Average daily searches for “diversity and inclusion officer” have grown by more than 5x in the past five years.
+Average daily searches for “diversity and inclusion officer” over the past 5 years.

 Organizations are taking a more honest look at themselves to understand and acknowledge inequities that may be present and determine how to make progress.

 To do this, organizations are increasingly prioritizing hiring diverse talent, opening up diversity and inclusion executive roles, and putting together workshops to uncover and problem-solve diversity-related issues.